-- Are introspective and rarely notice or take interest in anything beyond their immediate area of responsibility.
+- Are introspective and take an interest in anything beyond their immediate responsibilities.

 - Prefer the status quo and don’t always take the time to think about long-term goals.

 - Approach all tasks the same way, typically without urgency.

 - Are hesitant about changing their strategy even when doing so could yield better results.

 - Remain content with their current capabilities and lack motivation to learn more.

 - Are predictable individuals who prefer to follow a set path.

 One of the things that life science CEOs and senior executives ask themselves regularly is how they can encourage more strategic thinking across their organisations.
 It’s not a simple matter of saying to their employees, “I want you to start thinking more strategically.”
 As this article has shown, strategic thinking is a mindset, a way of examining different things and linking them in a manner that is both logical and adds value.
 The steps presented here can turn it into a habit.